ViharDevalla/minikube-training/README.md

 This is the entrypoint to the entire project.

 **If you want to serve the Ingress on a specific host name:**
-1. Uncomment the last line in `ingress.yaml` and change the host name to the appropriate name
+1. Uncomment the  line containing `- host:` in `ingress.yaml` and change the host name to the appropriate name
-2. Manually add the hostname and IP (`minikube ip` in case of local deploy) to the /etc/hosts file
+2. Manually add the hostname and IP (`minikube ip` in case of local deploy) to the `/etc/hosts` file